forcepusher/Relay/README.md

 3. UDP support via HTTP/3 QUIC.

 Not planned:
 1. Chasing performance brownie points.
-Not doing anything unless it's spiking in a profiler.
+If it's not spiking in a profiler, then I'm not doing anything.
 2. Drag and drop garbage.
 Too much hassle and bloat to get right.
 3. Deterministic prediction-rollback.
-Not financially viable for most studios and game types.
+Too intensive on hardware and company finances for most studios and games.

 ---